Rigidbody is the basic object that composite the physical world.

 rigidbody.enabledContactListener = true;

 There are three types of Box2d's native rigidbody: Static, Dynamic and Kinematic.
 We added a forth type in Cocos Creator's physics system: Animated.

 Kinematic type, the general rigidbody type changes Rotate or Position by setting the properties directly, but

-Animated type will lerp the property values between current property and target property, and assign it to the corresponding property.
+Animated type will lerp the property values between current property and target property values.

 Animated type is invented mainly to prevent the weird behavior such as penetration when making movement animation on rigidbody node.

 cc.RigidBodyType.Static: Static rigidbody, zero mass, zero velocity, that is not affected by gravity or force, but can set its position to move.